mika-f/blender-drag-and-drop/README.md

 ### 3.x

+1. Create a new pull request from `develop` to `blender-3`, and merge it.
-Create a new pull request from `develop` to `blender-3`, bump version, and merge it.
+2. Create a new pull request from `blender-3/topic` to `blender-3` for bump version, and merge it.
-After pull merge commit, tagging and pushing it.
+3. After pull merge commit, tagging and pushing it.

 ## License